 Simplicity invests in a wide range of assets and types of assets in order to diversify the portfolio where your money is invested.
 With the presumption of efficient markets, they believe that index funds are the way to go and may even decrease fees for investors.
 Vanguard is one of the largest providers of index funds and is where Simplicity invests a substantial amount of money.

 As you can see, each manager has their own investment strategy.
 It’s beneficial for you to understand how your money is being invested in order to feel confident in the long term.
-You can consider switching KiwiSaver if the investment process is not what you believe in.

 There is another thing that is also important to note.
 You may think the employees at your chosen scheme are the ones who do most of the work choosing your investments and allocating your money.
 This, however, is sometimes not the case.